Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ![](/assets/before.png)

-\*We had to do a massive cleanup, the house came with a huge garden shed, which we gave to a metal collector.
+\*We had to do a massive cleanup, the house came with a huge garden shed, which we gave to a scrap metal collector.
 We arrange a garden waste collection from [SKIP bins](https://www.wastemanagement.co.nz/for-home/skip-bin/) for the rest of the waste which I believe was a cost-effective option.
 The empty space gave both of us to brainstorm some ideas, it was more like painting an empty canvas!\
 \
 *Before you start laying the beds, make sure the ground is level, in our case we had to separate and level up the area since our land is sitting on a slope.